xiix0/scam/README.md

-Q:	What's the difference between USL and the Titanic?
+The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
-A:	The Titanic had a band.
+		-- Mark Twain